-My name is Megan Cohen.
-I’m an adoption attorney but long before that I became a birth mother.
-I gave my son up for adoption in 1988.
+My name is Megan Cohen, and this is my story: why I put my baby up for adoption.
+I’m an adoption attorney but long before that I identified as a birth mother.
+My son was born and adopted in 1988.
 If you are pregnant and unsure what to do, I have been there and I can help.

-I put my baby up for adoption because I was scared and overwhelmed.
+I put my baby up for adoption because I was overwhelmed.

 I had cancer as a teenager, and my doctors told me I couldn’t have kids.
 So I was absolutely shocked when I found out I was pregnant at 20.
 I remember believing that I’d wake up one day and discover I’d made a mistake.
 Maybe I just didn’t know how to take a pregnancy test.
 Or how to read one.
 Maybe it was a false positive!
 But I had taken five pregnancy tests, and the truth was that I was totally in denial.

 The thought of taking care of another human being overwhelmed me.
-I was in school.
-I didn’t have any money, and I was living with my parents.
+I was in school, didn’t have any money, and I was living with my parents.
 I knew my baby’s father wouldn’t help (I was right), and I didn’t want my parents to raise my son.
-I love my parents, but they had lost steam raising my sister.
-She was their fifth child born when the four of us were teenagers.
+While I love my parents, they had already raised five and I couldn’t imagine them starting over with another.
 But it was more than that.
-I had zero confidence in myself in just about every way.
-I didn’t think I’d be a good parent.
-I was too young, too selfish, too stupid.
+I had zero confidence in myself in just about every way and didn’t believe I’d be a good parent.
+I felt immature, selfish, and lost in my own world.
 The thought of how badly I could screw up a child terrified me.

 I felt totally alone.

-I had never once asked my parents for advice, and I wouldn’t this time either.
-In my heart I knew that all of these difficult choices were mine to make alone, that I was absolutely going to do whatever I decided to do.
-And I knew I wasn’t going to keep my baby.
-I was also certain that I would be on my own dealing with the consequences.
 When I decided on an open adoption, I didn’t want to tell anyone.
 I didn’t want to hear their advice or opinions.
 I especially didn’t want their judgement.
 When I finally got up the courage to tell my parents, they paid for an apartment so I could live by myself and avoid interacting with anyone, including them.
-My best friends didn’t even know.
-I lost every single friend I had at the time because I didn’t return their calls, and I didn’t call them.
+My best friends didn’t even know about the pregnancy and adoption.
+I lost every single friend I had at the time because I didn’t return their calls.
 I shut myself off from the world.
 To this day, my family does not talk about the adoption or ask about my son.

 I believed I got pregnant for a reason.